ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 *Question*: What should the order title be?
 Same as docket entry description?
 *Answer*: ??

+*Question*: If a case is stricken from the trial session, should "it is further" be displayed conditionally if there are additional fields?
+*Answer*: ??

 ## Things to do

-- Finish submit Order as Draft (Note: Edit should reopen form, maybe special order type?)

-- Figure out how to handle the Preview Pdf Functionality (UX committed to creating additional mock on 6/26/2024)
+- Edit view must use the OrderResponse.tsx component

-- Update CSS to Match Mocks
+- Update CSS to Match Mocks (pretag should match existing formatting)

 - Determine if Additional order text should maintain formatting (line breaks + spacing, thought is yes?)